justinmeiners/efficient-programming-with-components/07_min_range.md

 Notice that `min_element` doesn't return the value itself, but the iterator pointing to the minimum element.
 Why?
-We probably want to update the value.
+Because we probably want to update the value.

-Suppose, I'm a manager I want to look for the worst-performing guy and then fire him (joke).
+Suppose I'm a manager and I want to look for the worst-performing guy and then fire him (joke).
 I don't want his value, I want a handle on him.
 I want an iterator.